 The rhyolitic, crystal-poor ignimbrites are interstratified with rhyolitic domes and plinian to pheatoplinian tuffs in the northern sub-basin (Fig. 2).
-Weakly erosive basal contacts suggest a vent proximal deposit (Freundt et al. 2000).
-Blocky shards indicate a phreatoplinian eruptive style, in addition to cuspate shards typical of plinian eruptive styles (Heiken and Wohletz 1985; McPhie et al. 1993; De Rita et al. 2002).
-The presence of local crossstratification and sorting suggests minor fluvial reworking.
+Weakly erosive basal contacts suggest a vent proximal deposit (Freundt et al., 2000).
+Blocky shards indicate a phreatoplinian eruptive style, in addition to cuspate shards typical of plinian eruptive styles (Heiken and Wohletz, 1985; McPhie et al., 1993; De Rita et al., 2002).
+The presence of local cross-stratification and sorting suggests minor fluvial reworking.

-The rhyolitic, white, high-grade ignimbrite consists largely of moderately-welded pumice lapilli tuff, with well-preserved vitroclastic textures, but it contains several banded horizons interpreted to be ultrawelded ignimbrite (Figs. 2, ESM).
+The rhyolitic, white, high-grade ignimbrite consists largely of moderately-welded pumice lapilli tuff, with well-preserved vitroclastic textures, but it contains several banded horizons interpreted to be ultrawelded ignimbrite (Fig. 2 and data repository item 1).
 The ultrawelded banded horizons show extremely attenuated fiamme, sintering, plastic deformation of shards, and planar to contorted flow banding.
-These features are commonly attributed to primary deformation of high-temperature pyroclastic flows during transport and deposition (Branney and Kokelaar 1992; McCurry et al. 1996; Freundt 1999) or secondary rheomorphic flowage after deposition and deflation (Schmincke and Swanson 1967: Wolff and Wright 1981).
+These features are commonly attributed to primary deformation of high-temperature pyroclastic flows during transport and deposition (Branney and Kokelaar, 1992; McCurray et al., 1996; Freundt, 1999) or secondary rheomorphic flowage after deposition and deflation (Schmincke and Swanson, 1967; Wolff and Wright, 1981).
 The alternation of ultrawelded with weakly welded horizons indicates multiple cooling units, suggesting either fluctuation in the eruptive column or multiple ignimbrite emplacement.
 The absence of blocky shards, and the high emplacement temperatures required for strong welding, indicates that the eruption was "dry" (i.e. no interaction with surface water).
-Like the rhyolitic, crystal-poor ignimbrites, the rhyolitic, white, high-grade ignimbrite is lies in the master faultproximal (northern) sub-basin, unlike all the other rhyolitic ignimbrites, which lie largely or entirely within the master fault-distal (southern) sub-basin.
+Like the rhyolitic, crystal-poor ignimbrites, the rhyolitic, white, high-grade ignimbrite is lies in the master fault-proximal (northern) sub-basin, unlike all the other rhyolitic ignimbrites, which lie largely or entirely within the master fault-distal (southern) sub-basin,

-The rhyolitic crystal-rich ignimbrites occur as two white, nonwelded pumice lapilli tuffs, each 5-20 m thick (Figs. 2; ESM).
+The rhyolitic crystal-rich ignimbrites occur as two white, nonwelded pumice lapilli tuffs, each 5-20 m thick (Fig. 2; data repository item 1).
 They are the most crystal-rich silicic ignimbrites in the Santa Rita Glance Conglomerate, with 30-35% large quartz and biotite phenocrysts (3-4 mm).

-The rhyolitic lithic-rich ignimbrite (Fig. 2) has $\sim 20-30\%$ angular lithic fragments, ranging in size from 5 cm to 2 m in diameter, and is crystal poor (<15%), with abundant nonwelded bubble-wall shards.
-It varies in thickness from ~ 10 m near the central structural high to >50 m in the southern sub-basin

-The rhyolitic limestone-lithic ignimbrite (Fig. 2) has limestone clasts in the nonwelded horizons, and these clasts show variable degrees of metamorphism to marble and amphibolite that correspond to density of welding in the welded horizons, indicating that the clasts were metamorphosed in situ.
-This ignimbrite reaches >60 m in total thickness, and consists of four cooling units, with the basal cooling unit thickest at ~30 m; it occurs at a single stratigraphic horizon in the master fault-distal (southern) sub-basin only (Figs. 2 and ESM).
+The rhyolitic lithic-rich ignimbrite (Fig. 2) has ~20-30% angular lithic fragments, ranging in size from 5 cm to 2 m in diameter, and is crystal poor (<15%), with abundant nonwelded bubble-wall shards.
+It varies in thickness from ~10 m near the central structural high to >50 m in the southern sub-basin the clasts were metamorphosed in situ.
+This ignimbrite reaches >60 m in total thickness, and consists of four cooling units, with the basal cooling unit thickest at ~30 m; it occurs at a single stratigraphic horizon in the master fault-distal (southern) sub-basin only (Fig. 2 and data repository item 1).
 The rhyolitic limestone-lithic ignimbrite is the only ignimbrite that contains limestone clasts.

+The rhyolitic limestone-lithic ignimbrite (Fig. 2) has limestone clasts in the nonwelded horizons, and these clasts show variable degrees of metamorphism to marble and amphibolite that correspond to density of welding in the welded horizons, indicating that